 Dreamers: 1800 US $/ 1650 €/ 1195 £ per person ( double room & basic desert tent); Privilege: 2440 US $/ 2245 €/ 1990 £ per person ( junior suite & comfort tent with en suite shower and toilet); Divine: price available on request.

 Our portfolio accommodations do not fit into a rigorous star rating system, so we have named them Dreamers, Privilege and Divine, to best resume their nature.
 To ensure availability, we recommend booking at least 3-4 months in advance.

-Pricing is tentative and can vary slightly at different times of the year.
-If you book your tour to take place in December, January ( outside end of the year holidays), February, July and August, you will be charged our low season rates.
-We can only quote an exact rate once we have agreed on the precise itinerary, accommodation option preferred, the extras you would like to include and the duration of the journey.
+Pricing can vary at different times of the year.
+If you book your private tour of Morocco to take place in December, January ( outside NYE holidays), February, June, July and August, you will enjoy our low season rates.
+An exact rate will be offered once we have agreed on the precise itinerary, accommodation range preferred and any extras you would like to include.
 Discounts apply when 3 or more persons share the vehicle(s).
 You can also choose to mix different accommodation ranges within the same circuit.

 Our rates include: